FedericoCampe8/NVIDIOSO/README.md

 **iNVIDIOSO**
 ===================
-NVIDIa-based cOnstraint SOlver v.
+iNVIDIa-based cOnstraint SOlver v.
 1.0
 ===============================

 iNVIDIOSO1.0 is a constraint solver for constraint satisfaction and optimization problems.